Coastal Vietnamese Community Leans On Faith, And Each Other, To Rebuild After Harvey

 A gulf breeze wafted through a gaping hole in the east wall.
 Most of the stained-glass windows were blasted away—somehow St. Martin de Porres survived.
 The ninth Station of the Cross—Jesus falls a third time—lay shattered on the floor.

 The hymnals and prayerbooks were swollen and discolored in the pews, where women once sat on the left and men on the right in conservative Vietnamese tradition.
-The massive wooden crucifix suspended over the altar was undisturbed—a miracle, says the parishioners who've seen it.
+The massive wooden crucifix suspended over the altar was undisturbed—a miracle, say the parishioners who've seen it.

 This popular fishing village, with its famous oak trees, looks like it was fed into a shredder.
 But the cohesion and resilience of this coastal Vietnamese-American community, which numbers about a thousand, may help it recover from the storm's destruction.

-Vietnamese immigrants who relocated on Gulf Coast have faced adversity before, having arrived here 42 years ago after the fall of South Vietnam with very little.
+Vietnamese immigrants who relocated on the Gulf Coast have faced adversity before, having arrived here 42 years ago after the fall of South Vietnam with very little.
 In the early days, they worked on shrimp boats.
 Leah Oliva came to Texas from Saigon when she was six.

 "When they came here, in order to get themselves up and running, to actually build a boat, they went into their family nucleus to borrow money instead of going outside somewhere else," she said.
 "They borrowed money from each other and then they repaid it."

-Note: An earlier version of this story misspelled Mark VanLandingham's name as Vanlaningham.